 Writers like to lock themselves away, but a trip outdoors can do wonders for your productivity.
 Although every urge is telling you to keep writing – sometimes you just need to get up and go.
 Print out your work and go for a walk to a local park, where you can sit and edit with a pen.
 The break from the technology will be welcome and the fresh air will clear your head.
 As a bonus, the sunshine on your face will give you some well-needed vitamin D – and perhaps some colour in your cheeks.

 - Check your social media

 Yes, really.
 Taking a social media break in the workday is OK, as long as you can use your time efficiently.
 Spending 10 minutes or so replying to a message from a friend, or scrolling through your twitter feed can enhance your mood and re-invigorate you to have another go at your project.
 Even better, use this time to work on your company social media page, or to schedule some posts for the week and feel a sense of accomplishment.

 Sending an unpolished piece of work to someone can be a nightmare for perfectionists.
 However, a fresh pair of eyes can shortcut the next round of edits – and that’s why we always read each other’s work at Writers.
 You can decide to take or leave the feedback, but regardless – you’ll have an idea of what’s working for the reader and what isn’t.

 Ok, this one might not be possible with your deadline – but if so, try to have a sleep and come back to your writing the next day.
+Sleep specialists recommend getting a weighted blanket for a better sleep experience, here is a list of their top 17 Canadian made weighted blankets.
 You’re guaranteed to see things in your work that seemingly weren’t there before, and you’ll be left wondering how you missed such simple clues in the first place.